Scale-dependent heat transport in dissipative media via electromagnetic fluctuations

 Here, we develop a formalism for calculating heat transport via EM fluctuations in dispersive media.
 The key underlying premise of the framework is the observation that the local value of the temperature field acts as a source that excites radiation fluctuations that transport energy to other regions in space (see Fig.~\ref{fig:system}), hence rendering the transport of heat through EM radiation a fundamentally nonlocal effect.
 By considering local Ohmic loss, we circumvent Poynting's theorem and obtain a general expression for the nonlocal, i.e., scale-dependent thermal conductivity arising from EM waves.
 As applications, we investigate an optically dilute bulk medium and identify regimes of Fourier and unhindered transport.
 Intriguingly, radiative conduction can potentially surpass other conductive mechanisms for large decay lengths.
-We can also delineate regimes for validity and breakdown of the Boltzmann equation approach to radiative transfer.
-In particular, for a nanosheet we uncover various phenomena originating from the slow decay of EM modes.
+For a nanosheet, we uncover various phenomena originating from the slow decay of EM modes.
 For distances large compared to the decay length of surface waves, the conduction kernel exhibits a power law (and not exponential) decay.
 This leads to the absence of a Fourier-law limit for the sheet.
+We compare to the Boltzmann equation approach, delineating regimes for its (non-)validity.

 Consider a medium with temperature $T(\vct{r})$ varying smoothly with position $\vct{r}$, implying assumption of validity of a local Bose-Einstein distribution.
 For frequency $\omega\geq0$, the mean energy of photons emitted at $\vct{r}$ is thus~\cite{Planck1901}